pascalgn/properties-maven-extension/README.md

 [the release notes](https://maven.apache.org/docs/3.5.0/release-notes.html) for more information.
 You also need to run your Maven build with at least Java 8 (due to the [JGit](https://eclipse.org/jgit) dependency).

-For *earlier* Maven versions, you need to manually download [the JAR file](https://repo.maven.apache.org/maven2/com/github/pascalgn/properties-maven-extension/) and place it in the `${MAVEN_HOME}/lib/ext` folder.

 ## Properties

 The following properties are currently provided by the extension: